Mindfulness Teacher Training London

-Mindfulness Now participants are assessed on the basis of the following criteria:
+Mindfulness Now participants are assessed using the following methods:

-Please note that the inclusive training fees cover assessment and certification, along with all teaching materials provided electronically.
+Please note that the inclusive training fees cover assessment and certification.

 Mindfulness Now is not a business franchise and there is nothing to purchase beyond the course fees.
 Following successful assessment, you are granted an annual license, renewable on the basis of evidence of continuing professional development.